utep-cs-systems-courses/project1-tokenizer-mennymen/src/README.md

 1) Type '@' and press Enter to end the program
 2) Type '$' and press Enter to see all of the sentences tokenized so far
-3) Type '!' and press Enter, then type a number and press Enter to see the sentence that was tokenized in that nominal order.
+3) Type '!' followed by a number and press Enter to see the sentence that was tokenized in that nominal order.
 For example '!', then '2' will retrieve the second sentence that was tokenized, if any.
 4 Type any sentence that does not start with any of the previous characters to